GIScience/ohsome-qgis-plugin/README.md

 For faster results without size or time limits by the public API it is possible to host a private instance by using a local [Dockerized ohsome API](https://github.com/GIScience/ohsome-api-dockerized).

-Configuration takes place either from the Web menu entry *Ohsome QGIS* ► *Provider settings*.
+Configuration takes place either from the Web menu entry *ohsomeTools* ► *Provider settings*.
 Or from *Config* button in the GUI.

 ## Getting Started